A more thorough tutorial on STM is available as a Github repo.

 EXERCISE Fix up the code above so that it doesn’t throw an exception.

-QUESTION Is it possible to use readTVarIO
+QUESTION Is it possible to use readTVarIO in this program?
+Is it

 safe?
 Would it still be safe if we introduced some concurrency?

-s are the core variable type in STM.
+TVars are the core variable type in STM.
 However, as a convenient,

-library provides a number of other variable types built on
+the stm library provides a number of other variable types built on

 top of it.
 We’ll demonstrate a few here.

-There are three related variable types in stm
+There are three related variable types in stm:

-is an unbounded FIFO channel.
+TChan is an unbounded FIFO channel.
 You write things to one end,

-and read them at the other end.TQueue
+and read them at the other end.TQueue is just like a TChan, but it doesn’t support a concept

 known as broadcast, with multiple readers for a single writer.
 In

-s are faster.
+exchange, TQueues are faster.
 Takeaway: unless you specific need

 broadcast (which in my experience is a rare occurrence), prefer

-, but is also bounded.
+queues.TBQueue is like a TQueue, but is also bounded.
 If more than the

 given amount of values are present in the queue already, further

-until the queue has been drained.In addition to these types, the stm-chans
+writes will retry until the queue has been drained.In addition to these types, the stm-chans library provides a number

 of additional channel and queue types, including variants which can be